-The specified pre_action would be executed before scons calls the link command that actually generates the executable program binary foo, not before compiling the foo.c file into an object file.
+The specified pre\action would be executed before scons calls the link command that actually generates the executable program binary foo, not before compiling the foo.c file into an object file.

-'''

-Alias(alias, [targets, [action]]),

-env.Alias(alias, [targets, [action]])
+Alias(alias, [targets, [action]]) env.Alias(alias, [targets, [action]])

-'''

 Creates one or more phony targets that expand to one or more other targets.
 An optional action (command) or list of actions can be specified that will be executed whenever the any of the alias targets are out-of-date.
 Returns the Node object representing the alias, which exists outside of any file system.
 This Node object, or the alias name, may be used as a dependency of any other target, including another alias.
 Alias can be called multiple times for the same alias to add additional targets to the alias, or additional actions to the list for this alias.
+Aliases are global even if set through the construction environment method.